SA9102/Random-Country/README.md

 (Dates are in the format 'dd/mm/yy')

+### 05/02/23

+Changed the default branch from 'master' (which had the previous code) to 'main' (which has the up-to-date code).
+Deleted 'master' branch.

 ### 04/02/23

 Reuploaded most of the files.
 Made some changes to the style of the program, as well as adding an 'intro' section.

+Code was uploaded to a new branch called 'main'.
+Previous code was uploaded to 'master' branch.

 Also, deployed to GitHub Pages.